inmotionsoftware/ims-json/README.md

 of a high performance json parser and partly out of pure curisoity.
 What I discovered (as no big surprise) is that applying some data-driven concepts to a json parsing library has some huge benefits in terms of both parsing performance and  memory overheads.
-From there the ims-json library was born.
+From this the ims-json library was born.

-What I have developed is I believe one of the fastest (if not the fastest) portable json parser out there.
-I have spent some time comparing it against many other popular libraries out there and found that ims-json is something around 5x faster than some leading C libraries, and 20x faster than most other high level language parsers (such as Gson for Java) while using 1/10th the memory.
+What I have developed is, I believe, one of the fastest (if not the fastest), portable json parsers out there.
+I spent some time comparing it against many other popular libraries out there and found that ims-json is something around 5x faster than some leading C libraries, and 20x faster than most other high level language parsers (such as Gson for Java) while using 1/10th the memory.
 You can see some of the results for yourself below.

 --------------------------------------------------------------------------------
 ## Some high level features of the project:

-- Portable C based library.
+- Portable C code.
 - Easy and intuitive to use.
 - First class, modern, STL inspired C++11 interface that would seem natural to a C++ developer.
-- Fast, very fast.
+- Fast.
+Very fast.
 - Memory efficient, low overall memory usage and low allocation counts.
-- UTF-8 and Unicode support.
+- Support for UTF-8 and Unicode escape sequences.
 - Command line utility for validating and formatting json.
 Error output designed for IDE integration.

 --------------------------------------------------------------------------------
 ## Design

-The basic gist of the design is that we take a different approach from the typical using C unions to mash all json types together into a single structure (array-of-structures approach).
+The basic gist of the design is that we take a different approach from the typical implementation which might use C unions to mash all json types together into a single structure (array-of-structures approach).

 ```c
 // typical json implementation